it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Injection_Prevention_Requirements.md

 # Injection Prevention Requirements

-[The use of `interpreted` is defined as: Input that may be treated as data or as code depending on its content.]
+In these requirements, *interpreted* is defined as: Input that may be treated as data or as code depending on its content.

 ## Maturity Level 1

 ### Use Secure HTTP Response Headers

-[X-XSS-Protection is deprecated, require anyway? https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection]

-[AMW: What is the replacement?
-Just use that]

-[JD: CSP (which is already specified).
-However IE does not support and IE is still technically a supported browser, so I'm OK leaving it as-is]

-To protect against cross-site scripting (XSS) and man-in-the-middle (MITM) attacks, use the Content Security Policy (CSP), X-XSS-Protection, and Public-Key-Pins headers.
+To protect against cross-site scripting (XSS) and man-in-the-middle (MITM) attacks, use the Content Security Policy (CSP) and Public-Key-Pins headers.

 Applies to: Web components